adamdjbrett/vonge/README.md

-# Vonge Zola Theme
+# Vonge Zola Port
 ![](screenshot.png)

-This is a Zola port of the [Vonge Hugo Bookshop template](https://github.com/CloudCannon/vonge-hugo-bookshop-template), originally created by [CloudCannon](https://cloudcannon.com/) and licensed under the MIT License.
+This repository is an unofficial **Zola port** of the original [Vonge Hugo Bookshop template](https://github.com/CloudCannon/vonge-hugo-bookshop-template) by [CloudCannon](https://cloudcannon.com/).

+All original design and template credit belongs to CloudCannon.
+This project adapts that work for Zola.

 Vonge is a clean, modern theme for personal portfolios, blogs, or landing pages.
 This Zola version is designed to be **fully configurable via `config.toml` and through structured front matter blocks** and **does not rely on Bookshop**.